 Events Overview

-Get a high-level look at how the events system works.
+Get a high-level look at how events work in Digital Florists.